Get Office Version

 - Create the Get Office Version using the implementation instruction provided in the document.

-- Create the cPVAL Office Version using the implementation instruction provided in the document.
+- Create the following custom fields using the implementation instruction provided in their documents:

-- Create the cPVAL Windows Office Version using the implementation instruction provided in the document.
+- Create the group cPVAL Windows Office Version using the implementation instruction provided in the document.

 FAQ